-Attendance & Participation: This grade is meant to encourage you to be a thoughtful and engaged seminar participant.
-Staying focused on discussion, taking notes, and following-up on classmates' comments, are excellent ways to earn a high A&P grade.
+Attendance & Participation: This grade is meant to encourage you to become a more thoughtful and engaged seminar participant.
+If you attend every class and participate in discussion throughout the class period - answering questions, responding to the comments of your classmates, and contributing your own insights and questions to our conversation - you will receive the full 20/20 points, plus extra credit for maintaining perfect attendance.
+If you attend every class, but speak only occasionally and/or are clearly focused on things besides discussion, such as the Internet or your cellphone, you will likely receive a grade closer to a 13/20.
+Staying focused on discussion, taking notes, and following-up on classmates' comments, are excellent ways to improve this grade.
 Before the midterm, you will receive a provisional A&P grade to give you an idea of your standing, with time to improve.
+(Think of this as training for every work "team" in which you will take part - employers and colleagues will hold you in higher regard if you are an energetic contributor.
+Learning not to be a passive member of a group conversation is an important skill for your career and your relationships.)

 Occasionally, class will begin with a very short writing exercise based on the reading - this is part of your P&A grade and it will not be a problem if you've done the reading.